 How much of yourself do you put into your books?

 I think every author puts a lot of themselves into their books, which may or may not be obvious to the reader.
-It’s impossible to see through the mind of another person, so when you write a character that does not reflect your worldview, you are creating a personality based on your own interpretation of that opposing worldview.
+It’s impossible to see through the mind of another person, so when you write a character that does not reflect your worldview, you are creating a personality based on an interpretation.
 It’s never entirely authentic, but the trick is to never preach.
 That’s why none of my books are bound to any specific theme.

 Do you play a musical instrument?

-Yes, actually.
-I have been a guitarist for most of my life, but that hobby has taken a backseat to writing.
+Yes.
+I have been a guitarist for most of my life, but my music has taken a backseat to writing.
 I fronted rock bands once upon a time, which you can check out here and here.
 They enjoyed moderate success, gaining national radio attention and even some spotlights on MTV.
-I adored performing on stage, but I look back at the music I wrote and cringe a bit.
-It was good, but nowhere near as tight as my 20-something self thought it was.
+I adored the stage, but I look back at the music I wrote and cringe a bit.
+It was decent, but nowhere near as tight as my 20-something self thought it was.
 I think I have a much better handle on writing than I ever did on music.

 Do you write alone or in public?

-Alone, preferably in a quiet and dimly lit place.
-I have no idea how people manage to write in coffee shops or other public places.
+Alone, preferably in a dim and quiet place.
+I have no idea how people write in coffee shops or other public places.
 I can barely tolerate the distraction of my beloved cats, let alone the visual and audible assaults of a churning crowd.

 Describe a special or meaningful object that you have in your house.